Juliusfrank11/VicII-Save-File-Docs/save_docs.md

 ## `civilized` (boolean)

-If the coutnry is civilized, there is no special value for partially westernized nations
+If the country is civilized, there is no special value for partially westernized nations

 ## `last_greatness_date` (date)